Dasharo/twpm-docs/docs/roadmap/index.md

 ## 8. Explore the usage of using simpler hardware platform

-Additionaly, we want to explore whether we can meet the TPM specification requirements using simpler (and cheaper) microcontroller platform (with no FPGA involved).
+Additionally, we want to explore whether we can meet the TPM specification requirements using simpler (and cheaper) microcontroller platform (with no FPGA involved).
 That may not be feasible due to the hardware limitations, but it is a great potential opportunity of increasing the adoption of the solution,